MachinLeninIC/biograph/README.md

 generator.
 Different generators can be used to create different graphs.
-For example, one can generate a static contacts graph, or a graph that captures the topology of the protein (e.g.
+For example, one can generate a static contacts graph, or a graph that captures the topology of the protein (e.g. through Delauney filtration).
-Delauney filtration).

-* adding features to either the protein (represented as a pandas dataframe) or the graph through alignment.
+* adding features to either the protein (represented as a pandas dataframe) or the graph through sequence alignment.

-* diffusing or propagating features along neighbors and optionally converting the end result to a dataframe for use in machine learning models that a priori take the graph structure as input.
+* diffusing or propagating features along neighbors and optionally converting the end result to a dataframe, for use in machine learning models that a priori _do not_ take the graph structure as input.

 * making cross validation fold according to CDHit groups to avoid bias in training.